swiftlang/swift-evolution/proposals/0202-random-unification.md

 }

 // Enables developers to use things like Double.random(in: 5 ..< 12) which does not use modulo bias.
-// This differs from things like (5.0 ..< 12.0).randomElement() because those ranges return an Optional, whereas
-// this returns a non-optional.
-Ranges get the benefit of using random, but this is the preferred
-// method as it provides a cleaner API to users and clearly expresses the operation.
 // It is worth noting that any empty range entered here will abort the program.
 // We do this to preserve a general use case design that the core team expressed.
 // For those that are that unsure whether or not their range is empty or not,